bradfordharrison2606/blog/_posts/2024-09-06-EmblemEirika.md

     </table>
 </div>

-Wearing the Ring of the Azure Twins boosts Magic, Dexterity, and Luck.
+Wearing the Ring of the Azure Twins boosts **Magic, Dexterity**, and **Luck**.
 That Magic boost may seem out of place but as you'll see, it synergizes with Eirika and Ephraim's Gameplay a bit.

 ## Sync Skills